Catherinerezi/Connecticut-Property-Landscape-2001-2022/README.md

 Finalization for visualization
 - Output a clean, analysis-ready file: property_summary_clean.csv with structured columns.
 - Remove duplicate column names and validate joins to support smooth, interactive exploration in Power BI.

+# Explanatory Data Analysis Visualizations Carried Out

+Visualization Type Purpose:
+1. How is the distribution of properties based on RFM scores, and which segment most dominates the current property portfolio?

+The line chart belows traces Connecticut’s property market from the early 2000s to 2022 and shows a long upward trajectory punctuated by short-lived dips, before culminating in a clear peak around 2021–2022.
+Over the full window, cumulative growth reaches +145.82%, consistent with a cycle propelled by ultra-low Federal Reserve rates and a work-from-home migration out of New York City that boosted suburban demand.
+The curve then bends downward after the peak, signalling that price momentum has eased and that the market has transitioned from rapid appreciation to consolidation.

+2. How does the average property sale price evolve year on year, and are there patterns that could inform future investment or development decisions?
+4. Which cities have the highest volumes of property transactions, and how does their distribution indicate market potential or dynamics?
+5. How is the distribution of property prices in the most transaction-active cities, and which cities tend to have premium property markets or lower-middle-income markets?
+6. Is there a strong relationship between sale price, assessed value, and the sales ratio that can be used as indicators for valuation or pricing strategy?